rakytap/sequential-quantum-gate-decomposer/README.md

 # Quantum Gate Decomposer

 Quantum Gate Decomposer (QGD) is an optimization method to decompose an arbitrary NxN Unitary matrix into a sequence of U3 and CNOT gates.
-It is written in C/C++ providing a simple Python interface via ctypes-A foreign function library for Python and a possibility to run QGD as a standalone C executable.
+It is written in C/C++ providing a simple Python interface via [ctypes](https://docs.python.org/3/library/ctypes.html) and a possibility to run QGD as a standalone C executable.
 (Although the Python interface and the standalone executable are linked with the same libraries, our tests showed a substantial decrement in performance of the python interface compared to the native C executable.)
 The present package is supplied with automake tools to ease its deployment.
 Although QGD can be built with gnu, the best performance of the package can be obtained using Intel compiler integrating its Math Kernel Library ([MKL](https://software.intel.com/content/www/us/en/develop/tools/math-kernel-library.html)).